State Duration and Interval Modeling in Hidden Semi-Markov Model for Sequential Data Analysis: Abstract

 \section{Abstract}

-\Mod{Sequential data modeling and analysis have become indispensable tools for analyzing sequential data such as time\Mod{-}series data because a \Mod{larger} amount of \Mod{sensed} event data \Mod{have} become available.
-These methods capture the sequential structure of data of interest, such as input-output relationship and correlation among \Mod{datasets}.} However, since most studies in this area are specialized or limited for their respective applications, rigorous requirement analysis on such a model has not been examined in a general point of view. \Mod{Hence,} we particularly examine the structure of sequential data, and extract the \Mod{necessity} of ``\Mod{state} duration" and ``\Mod{state} \Mod{duration}" of events for efficient and rich representation of sequential data. \Mod{Specifically} addressing the hidden semi-Markov model (HSMM) that represents such \Mod{state} \Mod{duration} inside a model, we attempt to newly add representational capability of state interval of events onto HSMM.
-To this end, we propose two extended models; one is interval state hidden semi-Markov model (IS-HSMM) to express the length of state interval with a special state \Mod{node} designated as ``interval state \Mod{node"}.
-The other is \Mod{interval length probability hidden semi-Markov} model (\Mod{ILP-HSMM}) which represents the length of \Mod{state} interval with a new \Mod{probabilistic} parameter \Mod{``interval length probability."} From exhaustive simulations, we show superior performances of the proposed models in comparison with HSMM. \Mod{To the best of our knowledge, our proposed models are the first extensions of HMM to support state interval representation as well as state duration representation.}
+Sequential data modeling and analysis have become indispensable tools for analyzing sequential data, such as time-series data, because larger amounts of sensed event data have become available.
+These methods capture the sequential structure of data of interest, such as input-output relations and correlation among datasets.
+However, because most studies in this area are specialized or limited to their respective applications, rigorous requirement analysis of such models has not been undertaken from a general perspective.
+Therefore, we particularly examine the structure of sequential data, and extract the necessity of ``state duration" and ``state interval" of events for efficient and rich representation of sequential data.
+Specifically addressing the hidden semi-Markov model (HSMM) that represents such state duration inside a model, we attempt to add representational capability of a state interval of events onto HSMM.
+To this end, we propose two extended models: an interval state hidden semi-Markov model (IS-HSMM) to express the length of a state interval with a special state node designated as ``interval state node"; and an interval length probability hidden semi-Markov model (ILP-HSMM) which represents the length of the state interval with a new probabilistic parameter ``interval length probability."
+Exhaustive simulations have revealed superior performance of the proposed models in comparison with HSMM.
+These proposed models are the first reported extensions of HMM to support state interval representation as well as state duration representation.